Australia Property For Sale

-Considerations & benefits of buying off the plan apartments in Australia
+Considerations of buying Australia property

 - Due Diligence on Developer: Imperative to conduct the due diligence on the developer to ensure ethics;

 - Target Tenant Metrics: Location, design and quality of the development needs to satisfy what your target tenant is looking for;

 - Attracting premium rental return: Floor plan and inclusions in brand new apartments can attract premium tenants compared to older less modern style apartments.

 - Check for oversupply: Research to ensure there is no potential for oversupply in the short term (too many apartments being built in one suburb).

 - Timing: Buy at the rising stage of the property cycle, not in a hot or peak market

 - Demographics & Demand: There are single person households, more downsizers, more young renters, more professionals, more empty nesters and people in general who are choosing an apartment lifestyle.
 Apartment living has become more popular over the last decade as lifestyle demands of being central to the city or major centres, of being closer to work, transport hubs, shopping, hospitals, universities and the café culture has created a new demand.